Tyrel Lomax: Career

 Lomax started his rugby career in Australia and made the Australia national under-20 rugby union team.
 He signed a two-year contract with the Melbourne Rebels.
 Lomax made his debut for the side against the Blues, coming off the bench in a 58–16 loss for the Rebels.

 Lomax moved back to New Zealand after spending time there during his childhood and joined Bunnings NPC side during the 2017 Mitre 10 Cup, making his debut against at Forsyth Barr Stadium.
 The Highlanders announced the signing of the former Melbourne Rebels player in September 2017 committing his future to New Zealand rugby.
 It was announced in May 2019 that Lomax had signed with the Hurricanes for the 2020 Super Rugby season.
 He was part of the Tasman Mako side that won the Mitre 10 Cup unbeaten in 2019.
 He was named in the South Island squad for the North vs South rugby union match in 2020 coming off the bench in a 38–35 win for the South.

 Lomax debuted for the Māori All Blacks in November 2017 against Canada and played a total of 6 games for the side between 2017 and 2019.
 Lomax became All Black number 1180 making his debut against Japan in Tokyo in November 2018, but did not play for the side again until 2020 where he made 5 appearances.

 After poor performances in Super Rugby, Lomax was dropped from the All Blacks and made his debut for the Māori All Blacks against Ireland in 2022.
 Lomax was re-called to the national side for the 2022 Rugby Championship and became a regular starter for New Zealand during this time.
 Lomax was picked for the 2023 Rugby World Cup and started in the Final, an 11–12 loss to South Africa.

 In 2024, Lomax was named the Tom French Memorial Māori Player of the Year at the annual New Zealand rugby awards.

+In 2026, Lomax formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.